masonjm/manager-readme/README.md

 Every week we'll have a 1 on 1 meeting.
 This is your time to talk with me about any topic you like.
 Tell me about your pets.
 Get feedback on a new idea.
 You can even give me status updates if you really want.
-The intention is to use this time build mutual trust and understanding.
+The intention is to use this time to build mutual trust and understanding.
 Our relationship will need those during times of stress.
 I will usually have a few things to ask you about during 1 on 1's, but the agenda is yours to set.